-The following is a discussion and analysis of Whitworth Water District's financial activities for the year ended December 31, 2018.
-The Discussion and Analysis is intended to serve as an introduction to Whitworth Water District's basic financial statements, which consist of the government wide financial statements, notes to the financial statements and other supplementary information, and should be used in conjunction with additional information that is included in the financial statements.
+The following is a discussion and analysis of Whitworth Water District's (District) financial activities for the year that ended December 31, 2019.
+The Discussion and Analysis is intended to serve as an introduction to the District's basic financial statements, which consist of: the government wide financial statements; notes to the financial statements; and other supplementary information.
+These should be used in conjunction with additional information that is included within the financial statements.